 The Western Junior is one of the oldest national tournaments drawing top juniors across the country and internationally into its 156 player field.
 There are no qualifying tournaments for the Western Junior.
 All players are entered either by exemption or invitation.

 The Golfweek Junior Tour organizes competitive tournaments for junior golfers.
 These tournaments take place primarily in Ohio, Michigan, Indiana, Kentucky and Tennessee.
 The organization's goal is to provide junior golfers national exposure and high visibility through media outlets in Golfweek.
-The current Golf Week Junior Golf tour schedule through May 2018 can be found here.
+The current Golf Week Junior Golf tour schedule can be found here.

 The IMG Junior Golf Tour provides an elite setting for junior golfers to compete and gain exposure to college golf, professional golf and national junior rankings.
 Tournaments are professionally-conducted and are for appropriate for intermediate to advanced juniors.